 ADVISORIES: English 1A and Mathematics 103.

 This is a one-semester elementary class for students who have never taken high school chemistry.
 The course will give students a basic background in matter, energy, chemical reactions, measurements, formula writing, nomenclature, chemical calculations, gas laws, bonding, solutions, netionic equations, acid-base theory, pH, oxidation-reduction reactions, and equilibrium.
 Recommended for applied science and non-science majors or for students preparing to take Chemistry 1A.
 (A, CSU-GE, UC, I) (C-ID CHEM 101)

-28A ORGANIC CHEMISTRY I
+28A ORGANIC CHEMISTRY I 3 units, 3 lecture hours, (Pass/No Pass) PREREQUISITES: Chemistry 1B.
+ADVISORIES:

-PREREQUISITES: Chemistry 1B.
-ADVISORIES: English 1A.
+English 1A.
 This course is a study of the structures, properties, nomenclature and reactions of organic compounds with emphasis on reaction mechanisms.
 The course is recommended for students whose major is chemistry, premedical, predental, prepharmacy, biology, biochemistry or chemical engineering.
 The following topics are included: stereochemistry, alkanes, alkenes, alkynes, alkyl halides, alcohols, amines, ethers, epoxides, aromatics, and organometallic compounds, resonance and conjugation, kinetic and thermodynamic control of reactions, multistep syntheses, infrared spectroscopy, nuclear magnetic spectroscopy, and mass spectroscopy.
 (A, CSU-GE, UC, I) (C-ID CHEM 150: CHEM 28A & CHEM 29A)